Tlcke77/Layoffs/README.md

 WHERE company = 'Cazoo'
 ;
 ````
-- A dublicate is confirmed here found in the sencond row.
+- A duplicate is confirmed here found in the sencond row.
 <img src="https://github.com/Tlcke77/pics/raw/main/Capture%203.PNG" alt="Image" width="704" height="69">

-- Further, we'll create another Staging table so we can filer on the row_num
+- Further, we'll create another Staging table so we can filter on the row_num
 ````sql
   CREATE TABLE `layoff_staging` (
   `company` text,